Shape-Guided Diffusion with Inside-Outside Attention

 \makeatletter \@oldmaketitle\@maketitle {\@oldmaketitle

-{We demonstrate the importance of using an explicit shape when performing a local edit on a real image.
-Prior work (P2P \cite{hertz2022prompt}) has difficulty preserving the source object's shape, even when adapted for local editing (P2P + Shape).
-We propose \textit{Shape-Guided Diffusion}, a training-free method that uses a novel \textit{Inside-Outside Attention} mechanism to delineate which spatial regions are object vs. background and ensure that edits are localized to the correct region.
-Our method can be provided an object mask as input or infer a mask from text, as is shown in the above example. } } \makeatother
+{We demonstrate that prior work in local image editing \cite{hertz2022prompt, meng2022sdedit, sdinpaint, avrahami2022blended} fails to preserve precise object silhouette.
+We propose \textit{Shape-Guided Diffusion}, a training-free method that uses a novel \textit{Inside-Outside Attention} to respect shape input.
+Our method can be provided an object mask as input or infer a mask from text.} } \makeatother